 - Federal Emergency Management Agency (FEMA) – Website for the Federal Emergency Management Agency.
 This agency is tasked with “Helping people before, during, and after disasters.”

 - Miami Conservancy District – Website for the Miami Conservancy District.
 This organization was set up after the 1913 Flood and was tasked with preventing future floods.
-They are currently tasked with “Protecting lives, property and economic vitality within the Great Miami River Watershed through an integrated and balanced system that provides unfailing flood protection, preserves water resources, and promotes enjoyment of our waterways”
+They’re currently tasked with “Protecting lives, property and economic vitality within the Great Miami River Watershed through an integrated and balanced system that provides unfailing flood protection, preserves water resources, and promotes enjoyment of our waterways.”

-- United States Geological Survey, The Ohio Valley Flood of March-April 1913 , Department of the Interior – PDF of a report originally published in 1913 by the U.S. Department of the Interior.
+- United States Geological Survey, The Ohio Valley Flood of March-April 1913 , Department of the Interior (PDF) – A report originally published in 1913 by the U.S. Department of the Interior.
 Provides a detailed and thorough examination of the 1913 flood.